k-amin07/G14Arch/README.md

 hwclock --systohc
 ```

-Modify `nano /etc/hosts` with these entries.
+Modify `/etc/hosts` and add these entries.
 For static IPs, remove 127.0.1.1.
 Replace zephyrus-g14 with your hostname.

 ```
 127.0.0.1		localhost